Tuned Global Case Study

 They wanted to introduce automated deployments and scalability to their system – and migrate to Amazon Web Services (AWS) to leverage infrastructure closer to the end customers.
 They also wanted to implement a DevOps approach and improve the way the music apps of their clients interact with the infrastructure.
 They needed a partner with the expertise to assist in the development and ongoing maintenance so that their team could develop faster and spend more time focusing on improving user experience and new product enhancements.

 How base2Services delivered

 During the initial 6-week migration phase to AWS, Tuned Global and base2Services worked to identify any bottlenecks and respond with necessary changes to the code, creating the infrastructure code, and building out tests that would verify scaling.
 This created a significant uplift in the code base for Tuned Global.

-With some music file uploads via Batch Jobs and sFTP possibly exceeding 7.2 TB per day, significant efforts were made to achieve the required upload capability. base2Services addressed this challenge by introducing a build pipeline, building a configuration management layer for the infrastructure, and enabling the creation of multiple environments through the deployment pipeline.
+With some music file uploads via Batch Jobs and sFTP possibly exceeding 7.2 TB per day, significant efforts were made to achieve the required upload capability. base2Services addressed this challenge by introducing a DevOps based build pipeline, building a configuration management layer for the infrastructure, and enabling the creation of multiple environments through the deployment pipeline.
 To ensure this enhanced uploading capability, multiple scenarios of instance types and configuration changes were made over a rapid 1-week period.